 Hondo Ohnaka, a smuggling space pirate and star of the attraction, will explain the roles during the ride pre-show, but don't be afraid to ask cast members questions if there's confusion.
 And, when in doubt, tell kids to just hit the buttons that light up around their seat and they'll be fine!

-Pro tip: The Millennium Falcon ride is amazing, but it's last on my list because the interactive nature of the Galaxy's Edge experience is about so much more than one attraction (currently the only ride in that section of the park).
-If little ones can't handle the long wait times for Smuggler's Run, there's plenty to do without it.
+Pro tip: The rides in Galaxy's Edge are amazing, but they're last on my list because the interactive nature of the experience is about so much more than one attraction.
+If little ones can't handle the long wait times for Smuggler's Run, or you can't snag a boarding group for Rise of the Resistance, there's plenty to do without it.

 Most of all, pace yourself and have fun!